iff-sal/cpp-orderbook/README.md

 > A command-line application that simulates a real-time, single-instrument order matching engine by replaying historical LOBSTER market data, featuring a dynamic Terminal User Interface (TUI).

 This project is a high-performance simulation of a financial exchange's core functionality, built in modern C++.
-It is designed to demonstrate advanced C++ skills, multithreading, and an understanding of financial market micro-structure.

 ![Matching Engine Demo](./assets/matchingengine_demo.gif)